100 Notable alumni of

 -

-Roscoe Lee Browne was an American character actor and director known for his rich voice and dignified bearing.
+Roscoe Lee Browne was an American actor and director.
 He resisted playing stereotypically black roles, instead performing in several productions with New York City's Shakespeare Festival Theater, Leland Hayward's satirical NBC series That Was the Week That Was, and a poetry performance tour of the United States in addition to his work in television and film.
-He is best known for his role as Saunders in Soap (1977-1981).
+He is perhaps best known for his many guest appearances on TV series from the 1970s and 1980s as well as movies like The Cowboys (1972) with John Wayne.

 -